 The Kawasaki KX250F came out in 2004 to take on the YZ250F from Yamaha.

-The KX-F and Suzuki RM-Z 250 were identical, being manufactured in a joint venture between Kawasaki Heavy Industries and Suzuki.
+The 2004 KX250F and Suzuki RM-Z 250 were identical, being manufactured in a joint venture between Kawasaki Heavy Industries and Suzuki.
 They shared the same suspension, frames and engines but the plastics, while being interchangeable, were different colours and shapes.
 Fast forward to 2006 and the two brands started to get serious about the 250cc four-stroke class, with Suzuki starting to develop its own bike.

-The KX250F has a double-overhead cam, liquid-cooled engine with shim-and-bucket style tappets.
+The Kawasaki KX250F has a double-overhead cam, liquid-cooled engine with shim-and-bucket style tappets.
 The engine had trouble with the titanium valves from the beginning.
 These engines did not take kindly to dust, which would wear out the valves prematurely.
 If you kept the air filter very clean and oiled and washed it after every ride then the valves would last much longer, but most people chose to run stainless steal valves with upgraded, stronger valve springs as they would last significantly longer.

 The front and rear suspension has adjustable compression and rebound damping but the monoshock also has adjustable spring preload.
 The suspension components are good quality.
 They rarely have any problems and are completely tunable for any kind of riding.